isaldarriaga/directory-tree/README.md

 ```

 ## Change verbosity
-if you want see debugging output in the console
+If you want see debugging output in the console

 1. Install the program pino-pretty globally to format the output
 2. Edit .env file and change debug level: